axelarnetwork/axelar-core/README.md

 ## Interacting with a local validator node

-With a local (dockerized) validator running, the `axelarcli` binary can be used to interact with the node.
+With a local (dockerized) validator running, the `axelard` binary can be used to interact with the node.
-Run `./bin/axelarcli --help` after building the binaries to get information about the available commands.
+Run `./bin/axelard --help` after building the binaries to get information about the available commands.

 ## Show API documentation